Dan0xE/bincode-fork/README.md

-Due to a doxxing incident bincode development has officially ceased and will not resume.
-Version 1.3.3 is considered a complete version of bincode that is not in need of any updates.
-Updates will only be pushed to the in the unlikely event of CVEs.
-Do not contact us for any other reason.

-To those of you who bothered doxxing us.
-Go touch grass and maybe for once consider your actions have consequences for real people.

-Fuck off and worst regards,
-The Bincode Team
+Credits go to the original bincode dev team.

+Due to a doxxing incident, the bincode development has officially ceased.

+This fork is for my personal use and extends upon version 2.0.1.

 # Original readme continues below